-The weeding out of “old sweetnesses” is not done overnight.
-In magick you have to be careful what you ask for because you might get it.
+The elimination of “old sweetnesses” is not done overnight.
+Tradition has it that we have to be careful what we ask the Gods for because we might get it.
 When Zeus appeared to Olympia, she was burnt to a cinder.
 Zeus had to appear; it was her wish.
 We may, for example, confuse aspiration through unknowing acceptance of materialism, which is the dominant force in the world today.
 Materialism prefers to substitute ‘personal development’ for spiritual aspiration, because that places the focus on the satisfaction of base needs and desires.
 Personal development is a subversive notion, especially when it is thought to be cognate with spiritual aspiration.
-If we think we can find a True Will through personal development, we are making that will-force subject to all the complex layers of false reason that fragment the truth, dividing it into unrelated figures of latent wish-desire.
+If we think we can find a True Will through personal development, we are making that will-force subject to layers of subversive reasoning that fragment the truth until it becomes a mere collection of unrelated figures formed from the latent wish-desire.

-The ancient Egyptians had a harsh and very fast way of dealing with those seeking personal development in relation to a mystery temple.
-First of all, the person was stripped naked, splashed with holy water and fumigated with perfumes.
-Then they were directed to a small door that opened into a courtyard surrounded by high walls.
-In the centre of the courtyard was a shrine in an enclosure built of stone, with an open doorway.
-They were told that in the shrine they would learn how to realise all their goals, fulfil their every wish and desire.
-The shrine was surrounded by a circular lake.
-On the other side was a large and very hungry crocodile.
-According to the (Egyptian) Book of the Law, II: 32,
+Let us suppose how the ancient Egyptians might have dealt with someone in search of ‘personal development’ in relation to seeking admission to a mystery temple.
+First of all, the person is stripped naked, splashed with holy water and fumigated with perfumes.
+Then they are directed to a small door that opens into a courtyard surrounded by high walls.
+In the centre of the courtyard is a shrine in an enclosure built of stone, with an open doorway.
+They are told that in the shrine they will learn how to realise all their goals and fulfil their every wish and desire.
+The shrine is surrounded by a circular lake.
+On the other side is a large, hungry crocodile.
+According to the Book of the Law, II: 32,

 Also reason is a lie; for there is a factor infinite and unknown; and all their words are skew-wise.